 The general reserve has been built up in accordance with the provisions of the Bank's articles of association and underlines the shareholders' commitment to enhance the strong equity base of the Bank.
-During the year, the Bank transferred BD Nil million to general reserve (2022: BD Nil).
+During the years the Bank did not transfer any amount to general reserve.
 The general reserve is distributable subject to the approval from the CBB and the Annual General Assembly of the Shareholders.